maximevince/arduinix_gps_timer_isr/README.md

 Arduino code for using the ArduiNIX Nixie shield with a GPS for time synchronisation and timer interrupts for stable tube multiplexing/refreshing

 ## What is it
-Arduino code for using the excellent ArduiNIX Nixie shield: http://arduinix.com/
+* Arduino code for using the excellent ArduiNIX Nixie shield: http://arduinix.com/
-With an added GPS for time synchronisation
+* With an added GPS for time synchronisation
-And Timer1 interrupt used for Nixie tube refreshing / multiplexing, for a stable non-jittering tube display
+* And Timer1 interrupt used for Nixie tube refreshing / multiplexing, for a stable non-jittering tube display
-Non-blocking tube refreshing (no `delay()`-functions used)
+* Non-blocking tube refreshing (no `delay()`-functions used)
+* Displays a loading bar during first GPS timesync

 ![arduiNIX image](/img/arduinix.jpg?raw=true "arduiNIX")